akhilb1644/big_projects/artificial_Intelligence/Regression/DecisionTree/AmericaPrediction(1)/JupyterNotebook/README.md

 world due to globalization, a new crisis would come: the 1973 Recession!</p>

 <a href="https://files.stlouisfed.org/files/htdocs/publications/review/69/12/Battle_Dec1969.pdf">Federal Reserve Report on Rising Inflation of the 60s</a>

+<h6 align="center">Tariffs</h6>

+<p>As we all know, tariffs help to protect the economy.
+Tariffs are generally a reaction to economic problems, like the increased protectionism after the
+Long Depression(late 1800s).
+Fun fact: the Long Depression was called the Great Depression before what we call the Great Depression happened.
+During the 1920s, the economy was pretty sluggish in terms of growth, which was partially manifested in tariff.
+During the Great Depression, tariff rates went through the roof in an effort to stop the Great Depression(it didn't work).
+While it might work for smaller scale recessions, the Great Depression affected the economy so deeply that even this didn't work.
+A full revamp of the economy was needed, which is where FDR comes.
+America recovers, and decideds to spread its power via the
+Bretton Woods Agreement near the end of WW2.
+When there is one economic superpower, it is easy to get everypne on the same page like the Bretton Woods agreement did.
+In the next prediction, there will be more to say on tariffs other than a basic rundown.</p>